 8. What Are the High-Level Team Structures?
 How Do Teams Collaborate?

 This question can also help determine the role you’ll play in the organization and how you might partner with others outside your department.
 A company that operates in silos can be problematic; there’s bound to be inefficiencies and miscommunications.
-If you’re interested in learning more about the company culture, hearing how and if teams are encouraged to share ideas and collaborate can speak volumes.
+If you’re interested in learning more about the company culture, understanding how and if teams are encouraged to share ideas and collaborate can speak volumes.

 9. What Is the Current Runway, and What Are Your Future Funding Plans?

 Talking about money can often feel uncomfortable, but it’s reasonable to discuss when you’re interviewing for a startup position.
-Knowing the company’s runway, or the amount of time a company has until it runs out of money, says a lot about how sustainable the business is, but also the strength of the management team.
+Knowing the company’s runway, or the amount of time it has until it runs out of money, says a lot about how sustainable the business is, but also the strength of the management team.
 Plus, the longer the runway, the greater your job security.

 If the runway is less than a year, you should ask about future funding plans.
 Is the company trying to raise capital?
 If so, what types of investors are the founders looking for or working with?
-Some hiring managers might not want to reveal this, but them sidestepping the question could prove just as telling.
-You can gauge their level of transparency, as well as if they see you as a core team member.

 Related: 4 Benefits of Joining a Startup